5.1 Program Management

 4. A description of the center’s student conduct system including: incentives, rules and sanctions; procedures for adjudication of infractions; appeal procedures; student rights; and how behavioral expectations are related to the workplace.

-5. Documentation of all center high school programs and center partnerships with local high schools (including charter schools) or school districts that serve Job Corps students.
+5. Documentation of all center high school diploma (HSD) programs and center partnerships with local high schools (including charter schools) or school districts that serve Job Corps students.
 This written documentation must include:

 (a) Names of all high school programs and school districts

-(d) Operator or center Standard Operating Procedures (SOP) outlining requirements for students to obtain a high school diploma
+(e) Operator or center Standard Operating Procedures (SOP) outlining requirements for students to obtain a high school diploma per the requirements in PRH Sections 3.2 R7, 3.2 R8, and Appendix 305

-(e) Operator or center Standard Operating Procedures (SOP) establishing basic preventive controls to inhibit cheating in high school diploma and equivalency programs
+(f) Operator or center Standard Operating Procedures (SOP) establishing basic preventive controls to inhibit cheating in high school diploma and equivalency programs (see Exhibit 5-1.c and t).

-6. Documentation of the process for assessing students for disabilities, and programs for providing students with special education, if the center is subject to the requirements of the Individuals with Disabilities Education Improvement Act of 2004 (IDEA) or Section 504 of the Rehabilitation Act of 1973 (see Chapter 3, Section 3.2, R5.d).
+6. Documentation of the process for assessing students for disabilities, and programs for providing services for students with disabilities, if the center is subject to the requirements of the Individuals with Disabilities Education Improvement Act of 2004 (IDEA) or Section 504 of the Rehabilitation Act of 1973 (see Chapter 3, Section 3.2, R5.f).

 7. Center-specific criteria and procedures for student participation in WBL and assigned staff to support the center’s WBL activities.